MovingImage24/VMProSearchDataProviderBundle/Resources/doc/index.rst

-Getting started with the VMPro Data Provider Bundle
+Getting started with the VMPro Search Data Provider Bundle
 ===================================================

 This Symfony bundle allows you to abstract away the need to interact directly with the Video